tessgi/tess-point/README.md

 ### Install
 pip install tess-point

-Alternatively, the python module is a single file, tess_stars2px.py, so one can download tess_stars2px.py from github and use it in a local directory.

 ### Examples
 - Display command line arguments and features

-`python tess_stars2px.py -h`
+`python -m tess_stars2px -h`

 - Return pixel coordinates for Pi Mensae ra and dec in degrees

-`python tess_stars2px.py -c 84.291188 -80.469119`
+`python -m tess_stars2px -c 84.291188 -80.469119`

 - Return pixel coordinates for target by TIC ID (must be online)

-`python tess_stars2px.py -t 261136679`
+`python -m tess_stars2px -t 261136679`

 - Multi-target pixel coordinates results.
 List the target TIC ID or other integer identifier [can be zero]; ra [deg]; dec [deg] in a whitespace delimited text file.
 Process the target list.

-`python tess_stars2px.py -f <target_list>`
+`python -m tess_stars2px -f <target_list>`

+Alternatively, the python module is a single file, tess_stars2px.py, so one can avoid pip install.
+Just download tess_stars2px.py from github and use it in a local directory.
+The above commands would then be python tess_starspx.py -t 261136679

 ### AUTHORS
 Original programming in C and focal plane geometry solutions by Alan Levine (MIT).
 This python translation by Christopher J. Burke (MIT).
 Testing and focal plane geometry refinements by Michael Fausnaugh & Roland Vanderspek (MIT).
 Testing by Thomas Barclay (NASA Goddard)